Best Grow Lights for Indoor Plants

 For a windowless room: any of the above, on a timer

-A windowless bathroom or interior room becomes plant-friendly with even a modest LED grow light running 10–12 hours daily.
+A windowless bathroom or interior room becomes plant-friendly with even a modest LED grow light running 10-12 hours daily, opening up almost any of our houseplant care guides to a dark space.

 Signs Your Grow Light Setup Is Working - or Not